yzerlaut/old_physion/README.md

 ## How do I get set up ?

-The installation instructions for the setup are described here:
+The installation instructions for the experimental setup are described here: